Last modified 2nd July 2020

-Third-party cookies are created by functionality and content on our site that are supplied by other providers.
+Third-party cookies.
+These are cookies that are created by functionality and content on our site that are supplied by other providers.
 Your browser will send these cookies in requests to the provider of the functionality or content, which may allow the provider to track you across multiple sites.

 Other third-party cookies

 These cookies are set by content on our site that is supplied by other providers.
 You can block these cookies through your browser settings, but if you choose to do so some features will no longer work.